adhorn/eleanor/README.md

 `/chaos` contains an example chaos experiment using ChaosToolkit

-`/mysql-replica` is a fork of `https://github.com/twang2218/mysql-replica`
+`/mysql-replica` is a fork of `https://github.com/twang2218/mysql-replica`  (You have to create it yourself!)

 **Prerequisites**: